 Four challenges people face living with learning disabilities

-in the UK, approximately 1.5 million people have a learning disability.
+In the UK, approximately 1.5 million people have a learning disability.
 Many people with learning disabilities find it difficult to learn, develop new skills, understand information and interact with other people.
 Therefore, accessing the support they need to live as independently as possible is crucial.

 A boy with Downs Syndrome hugging an older relative and smiling